rpm-software-management/rpm/docs/manual/spec.md

 * `pretrans`

-  Denotes the dependency must be present before the transaction starts, and cannot be satisified by added packages in a transaction.
+  Denotes the dependency must be present before the transaction starts, and cannot be satisfied by added packages in a transaction.
 As such, it does not affect transaction ordering.
 A pretrans-dependency is free to be removed after the install-transaction completes.